Altenstadt an der Waldnaab

-Altenstadt an der Waldnaab is a municipality in the district of Neustadt an der Waldnaab in Bavaria, Germany.
+Altenstadt an der Waldnaab ([ˈaltn̩ʃtat ʔan deːɐ̯ ˈvaltˌnaːp], lit.
+'Old Town on the Waldnaab', in contrast to "New Town on the Waldnaab") is a municipality in the district of Neustadt an der Waldnaab in Bavaria, Germany.
 It is situated on the river Waldnaab, 2 km southeast of Neustadt an der Waldnaab, and 5 km north of Weiden in der Oberpfalz.
 Bundesautobahn 93 (Regensburg - Hof) passes west of Altenstadt.
 It has a railway station on the Weiden–Oberkotzau railway.